 The realities of this risk are unavoidable.
 With medical technology continuing to advance at astonishing levels, the probability of living longer despite declining health and frailty is ever increasing.
 Thus, a conscious decision must be made of whether to transfer this risk, through purchase of insurance, or to self-fund it.
 Given the present pricing and insurance products available for this risk, we believe that it is economically feasible and most often preferable to use insurance.

 As with any insurance product, it is crucial to review the policy language, definitions, coverage, and exclusions very carefully.
 Not all policies are the same.
 Likewise, not all insurance companies are the same.
 An insurer’s financial stability should be a major factor in choosing a product since you could be relying on the insurer’s promises for 30 to 40 years or longer.
-We have a variety of different products available to meet your specific needs and priorities.
+We have a variety of different insurance products available to meet your specific needs and priorities.
 Just as important, all of the insurance companies recommended and used by our advisors maintain “excellent” and “superior” financial ratings.